arminha/worldclockwidget/README.rst

 To build the app change to the *worldclockwidget* folder and run ``ant debug`` or ``ant release`` to create a debug or a release build.

-Yahoo App Id
-############

-Using the Yahoo weather service requires an application id for the Yahoo PlaceFinder API.
-You can create one on the `PlaceFinder page <http://developer.yahoo.com/geo/placefinder/guide/>`_.
-Just click on *Create Project*.

-Once you have an application id, write it into a file called ``./worldclockwidget/assets/yahooAppId``.
-The app will read the id from this file.

 Libraries
 ---------